JGailor/ImageScrape/README.md

 %> bundle install
 ```

-And then you can run it like so
+And then you can run it like so.

 ```
-%> ruby bin/image-scrape.rb url css-selector <output-dir>
+%> ruby bin/image-scrape.rb url css-selector html-attribute <output-dir>
 ```

 Have fun.